 If you are trying to save money lowering your grocery bill can be a simple way to do it.
 So, how to spend $50 a week on groceries?
 I have a few tips that have really worked for me to get my grocery bill down.
-In fact, the last couple weeks I have had my bill around $40!
+In fact, in the last couple of weeks, I have had my bill around $40!

 Skip The Meats

 This is one of the biggest changes you can make to lower your grocery bill.
 Instead of having meat every night for dinner try only having it a few times a week.
 We usually do two nights of fish, two nights of meat and two nights of vegetarian food a week.
 I plan my meals with just a few portions of meat.